fastlane/fastlane/README.md

 - [`codes`](https://github.com/KrauseFx/codes): Create promo codes for iOS Apps using the command line

 ##### [Like this tool?
 Be the first to know about updates and new fastlane tools](https://tinyletter.com/krausefx)

+## Frame the screenshots

+If you want to add frames around the screenshots and even put a title on top, check out [frameit](https://github.com/fastlane/frameit).

 ## Run in Continuous Integration
 If you want to run `snapshot` on your `Jenkins` machine (or any other CI-system), you might run into an `authorization` popup coming up.